 The best way to ensure the reliability of an international moving company is to check whether it carries the necessary permit to operate.
 It should be registered as an ISO 9002 certified company and must have positive ratings from the Better Business Bureau (BBB).
 Moreover, the company should be affiliated with the following:

-- Fédération Internationale des Déménageurs Internationaux (FIDI) is a quality insurance federation for international moving
+- Fédération International des Déménageurs Internationaux (FIDI)

-- Registered International Mover Certification (RIM) is a certification provided by the American Moving and Storage Association
+- Registered International Mover Certification (RIM)

 - Overseas Movers Network International (OMNI)